do all plants produce seeds?

 Flowers and bees: How plants reproduce

-Plants are complex living beings, with a great variety of particular characteristics depending on their species and forms of reproduction, but for practical purposes we will summarise in two: sexual and asexual.
+Plants are complex living beings, with a wide variety of particular characteristics depending on their species and ways of reproduction, but for practical purposes we are going to summarize them in two: sexual and asexual.

-• Sexual reproduction involves male and female plants.
-Pollen from the stamens of male plants is transported by various means (on the legs of bees, in the wind, or with the help of insects or birds) to the interior of flowers, which are female reproductive organs, where seeds are produced.
-Depending on the plant species, these seeds can form in weeks, months or years.
-There are some that form inside fruits, as is the case with avocado, peaches and apples, for example.
+• Sexual reproduction involves both male and female plants.
+The pollen that is in the stamens of male plants is transported by various means (in the feet of bees, in the wind, or with the help of insects or birds) to the interior of the flowers, which are female reproductive organs, where the seeds will be produced.
+Depending on the species of plant, these seeds can form in weeks, months, or years.
+There are some that are formed inside fruits, such as avocados, peaches and apples, for example.

-• Asexual or vegetative reproduction does not require pollination.
-The new plant is formed by cell mitosis and the new plants are exact copies of their parent.
-It is typical of non-vascular plants and can occur by spores, bulbs or by human action, which takes portions of this plant and makes vegetative multiplication.
+• In asexual or vegetative reproduction, pollination is not necessary.
+The new plant is formed by cellular mitosis and the new plants are exact copies of their parent.
+It is typical of non-vascular plants and can occur by spores, bulbs or by human action, which takes portions of this plant and makes the vegetative multiplication.

-A classic example of plants with asexual reproduction are ferns.
-If you take a frond of a Boston fern you will see little brown dots that look like seeds, but are actually the plant's spores, which do not require pollination to become new plants.
+A classic example of plants with asexual reproduction is ferns.
+If you take a frond from a Boston Fern you can see small brown dots that look like seeds, but are actually the spores of the plant, which do not require pollination in order to become new plants.

 We ship plants to all locations, you can see more options here.